JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 5.
 Jesus - calming - Storm

 ### 1 Disciples - saved from drowning

+Context: Jesus calmed a storm on the sea, saving his disciples from drowning.

 - ΔOS = +1.00 (Saved from imminent death)
 - VSA = 0.58